magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

 - If the **prefabs aren't showing up on the image**
     - You may not be detecting the image -- make sure the lighting is sufficient and that you aren't too close or too far from the image.
 - If the **prefab is not in the center of the image** (too close or too far)
     - Make sure you've input the correct image measurements.
-A cube that is too close means the inputed measurement is smaller than the physical dimension, and too far means it is larger than the actual size.
+A cube that is too close means the inputted measurement is smaller than the physical dimension, and too far means it is larger than the actual size.